ozguryazilimas/wp-postane/crony/readme.txt

 Contributors: sc0ttkclark
 Donate link: http://scottkclark.com/
-Tags: cron, wp_cron, cronjob, cron job, automatic, scheduler Requires at least: 3.0
+Tags: cron, wp_cron, cronjob, cron job, automatic, scheduler Requires at least: 3.8
-Tested up to: 4.1.1
+Tested up to: 4.3
-Stable tag: 0.4.4
+Stable tag: 0.4.6

-THIS IS A BETA VERSION - Currently in development - Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
+Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
 This plugin utilizes the wp_cron API.

 == Description ==

-**THIS IS A BETA VERSION - Currently in development**

 Create and Manage Cronjobs in WP by loading Scripts via URLs, including Scripts, running Functions, and/or running PHP code.
 This plugin utilizes the wp_cron API.